-Pragmatically, septic shock should be a term used in written and verbal communication to describe 'presumed' septic shock: a patient who is hypotensive (Red Flag criterion, systolic blood pressure (SBP) <90 mmHg) AND who has a lactate >2 mmol/l following fluid resuscitation.
+Pragmatically, septic shock should be a term used in written and verbal communication to describe 'presumed' septic shock: a patient who is hypotensive AND who has a lactate >2 mmol/l following fluid resuscitation.
+We should not rely on the need for vasopressors to make a presumptive diagnosis of septic shock outside a Critical Care environment.
 Appendix 1: Inpatient Sepsis Screening and Action Tool (Always check sepsistrust.org for the latest versions.)